aai-institute/pyDVL/docs/getting-started/glossary.md

 Introduced by [@schoch_csshapley_2022].
 [Implementation][pydvl.value.shapley.classwise.compute_classwise_shapley_values].

+### Conjugate Gradient

+CG is an algorithm for solving linear systems with a symmetric and positive-definite coefficient matrix.
+For Influence Functions, it is used to approximate the [iHVP][inverse-hessian-vector-product].
+[Implementation (torch)][pydvl.influence.torch.influence_function_model.CgInfluence].

 ### Data Utility Learning

 Data Utility Learning is a method that uses an ML model to learn the utility